kparc/kcc/README.md

 ```

 <a name="typ-name"></a>
-However, k has something C doesn't.
-We have a type called **name**, which is
-the same idea as **internalized string** found in some other languages.
-This
+A type called **name** is the same idea as **internalized string** found in
-means that a single instance of an arbitrarily long string can be placed into
+some other languages.
+This means that a single instance of an arbitrarily
-a global hash table that persists for a lifetime of a k process and can later
+long string can be placed into a global hash table that persists for a lifetime
-be referenced by its hash key as many times as necessary without creating
+of a k process and can later be referenced by its hash key as many times as
-additional copies of the string.
-In case of names, we can say that k actually
+necessary without creating additional copies of the string.
+In narrow case
+of names, we can say that k actually passes a reference instead of value.
-passing references instead of values.

 Names come handy in many situations, for now lets just see how they quack: